 Arthur Lyons at Kilgour, French & Stanbury of Savile Row made the original suit for the film.
 At one point in the film when Cary Grant takes off his suit it is possible to see a label from his Beverly Hills tailor Quintino, who made extra copies of the suit to be dirtied.
 Quintino is credited for the wardrobe Grant wore a year earlier in the film Indiscreet.

 The suit has a full cut overall but is still neatly tailored.
 The suit jacket has a three-button front with slightly narrow lapels rolled to the middle button.
 Though some people have suggested that this suit has no darts like the American sack, there are indeed darts to shape the front, which both English and Beverly Hills tailors would have used at the time.
 The shoulders are wide, padded and straight with roped sleeve heads, helping to balance Grant’s large head.
 The jacket has jetted pockets, three-button cuffs and no vent in the back.

 The white poplin shirt has an unusual point collar.
-Typically point collars have an interlining and are worn with collar stays to keep the points straight, but Grant’s collar is soft like a button-down collar.
+Typically point collars are worn with collar stays to keep the points straight, but Grant’s collar is soft with a roll like a button-down collar.
 A soft collar like this would usually be worn pinned, though this collar may be slightly too wide for a pin.
 The shirt has double cuffs fastened with round blue enamel cuff links, though round silver cufflinks are also seen.
 The shirt also has a shirred back and no pocket.